aurora-opensource/au/docs/install.md

 #### bazel

-!!! warning
-    These instructions were written while the Au repo was still private.
-Therefore, we couldn't _fully_ test that they actually _work_.
-However, when adding a backup `file:///` URL pointing to a manually downloaded copy, they did work, which is a very promising sign.

 1. **Choose your Au version**.
     - This can be a tag, or a commit hash.
 Let's take `0.2.0` as an example.